apache/flink/docs/content/docs/concepts/glossary.md

 #### User-Defined Table-valued Function (UDTF)

-#### ValueState
+#### ValueState<T>

-This means that for each key, Flink will store a single object – in this case, an object of type Boolean.
+This is a type of [keyed state](#keyed-state) where Flink will store a single object for each key.
+ValueState keeps a value that can be updated and retrieved (scoped to key of the input element so there will possibly be one value for each key that the operation sees).
+The value can be set using update(T) and retrieved using T value().

 #### Watermark

-The mechanism in Flink to measure progress in event time is watermarks.
-Watermarks flow as part of the data stream and carry a timestamp t.
+This is the mechanism in Flink to measure progress in event time.
+Watermarks are special timestamped elements that get inserted by watermark generators into a [DataStream](#datastream).
+They flow as part of the DataStream and carry a timestamp t.

-they define when to stop waiting for earlier events.
-Event time processing in Flink depends on watermark generators that insert special timestamped elements into the stream, called watermarks.
 A watermark for time t is an assertion that the stream is (probably) now complete up through time t.

-Another way to think about watermarks is that they give you, the developer of a streaming application, control over the tradeoff between latency and completeness.
-Unlike in batch processing, where one has the luxury of being able to have complete knowledge of the input before producing any results, with streaming you must eventually stop waiting to see more of the input, and produce some sort of result.

-You can either configure your watermarking aggressively, with a short bounded delay, and thereby take the risk of producing results with rather incomplete knowledge of the input – i.e., a possibly wrong result, produced quickly.
-Or you can wait longer, and produce results that take advantage of having more complete knowledge of the input stream(s).
+Watermarks give you control over the tradeoff between latency and completeness.
+You can either configure your watermark with a short-bounded delay and risk producing results with incomplete knowledge of the input or you can wait longer and produce results that take advantage of a more complete knowledge of the input DatasStream.

 #### Windows